MyEtherWallet/knowledge-base-v3/src/content/send/adding-new-token-and-sending-custom-tokens.md

 {
-"title"       : "I CAN`T SEE MY TOKEN (aka: How to Add a Custom Token to MyEtherWallet)", "sort"        : "02",
+"title"       : "Unable to See Tokens (aka: How to Add a Custom Token to MyEtherWallet)", "sort"        : "02",
 "category"    : "Sending ETH & Tokens",
 "description" : "Sending ETH & Tokens",